 The RWHAP, under Title XXVI of the PHS Act, includes formula and supplemental grants designed to assist states/territories in developing comprehensive HIV service delivery systems that include both essential core medical services and appropriate support services.
-These services provide the support that people with HIV need to access and remain engaged in HIV care and treatment services, with an ultimate goal of achieving viral suppression.
+These services provide the support that people with HIV need to access and remain engaged in HIV care and treatment services, with an ultimate goal of reaching viral suppression.
 While the legislation allows recipients latitude in choosing which core medical or support services to fund, it requires recipients to:

-- Ensure that eligible people with HIV in the state/territory have uniform and equitable access to funded services, - Have a planning process that includes a data-driven approach and input of people with HIV, and - Collaborate with other funding sources that provide HIV care and treatment.
+- Ensure that eligible people with HIV in the state/territory have uniform and equitable access to funded services. - Have a planning process that includes a data-driven approach and input of people with HIV, and - Collaborate with other funding sources that provide HIV care and treatment.

 HHS develops the HHS Treatment Guidelines (https://hivinfo.nih.gov/) on the appropriate administration of HIV treatments, including antiretroviral therapies and medications for the prevention and treatment of opportunistic infections.
 The guidelines are regularly updated using the latest scientific research findings by expert panels.
-State ADAPs and other RWHAP recipients that provide medications to treat people with HIV must ensure clients receive medication therapies consistent with current HHS Treatment Guidelines8 Health Resources and Services Administration.
-Ryan White HIV/AIDS Program Annual Client-Level Data Report 2020. https://ryanwhite.hrsa.gov/data/reports.
-Published December 2021.
-Accessed April 2022.
+State ADAPs and other RWHAP recipients that provide medications to treat people with HIV must ensure clients receive medication therapies consistent with current HHS Treatment Guidelines.